DarkGhostHunter/Lararut/README.md

 Check the [RutUtils documentation](https://github.com/DarkGhostHunter/RutUtils/blob/master/README.md) to see all the available methods.

-### Helper
+### Helpers

+This package also [includes `RutUtils` helpers](https://github.com/DarkGhostHunter/RutUtils/#global-helper-functions) file, which allows you to use simple functions anywhere in your code.

-Sometimes you want to quickly create a RUT from scratch anywhere in your code.
-You can use the included quick helper `rut()` to do so, which just serves as an alias to `Rut::make`.
+Additionally, this includes `rut()` function to quickly create a RUT from scratch, which just serves as an alias to `Rut::make`.

 ```php
 <?php